 You may be able to register as a Trainee Sign Language Interpreter (TSLI) or Trainee Sign Language Translator (TSLT) at the end of this course (subject to you also meeting all other requirements set out by the NRCPD).

 The course is made up of 120 hours of guided learning hours and 120 hours of structured independent study (total 240 hours).
-The guided learning sessions are divided into 10 x 12 hour sessions over a weekend once a month over 10 months.
-This is followed by an additional 12 hours of structured independent study per month, which is completed through our e-learning platform.
+The guided learning sessions are delivered in 3-hour weekly evening sessions over 40 weeks.
+This is followed by an additional 3 hours of structured independent study per week, which is completed through Moodle.

-In the first year, you will develop your knowledge, understanding and skills in the following areas:
+In this course, you will develop your knowledge, understanding and skills in the following areas:

 You must also have a good level of literacy to be able to read and understand the course materials.